Luca-Menghini/PsyPhy-workplaceStress/README.md

 The seminar slides are available [at this link](https://luca-menghini.github.io/PsyPhy-workplaceStress/psyphyWorkStress.pdf).

 ## Materials
-- `data` includes the datasets used in the exercise with JASP. \newline To download a file, open it, click on `Raw`, left-click on the data table, and select `Save as`
+- `data` includes the datasets used in the exercise with JASP.
+To download a file, open it, click on `Raw`, left-click on the data table, and select `Save as`